Risk markers by sex for in-hospital mortality in patients with acute coronary syndrome: a machine learning approach: Material and methods

 \subsection{Statistical analysis}

-In Table \ref{tab:statistics_patients}, we reported the continuous features as mean ± standard deviation and compared them with the T student test.
-Categorical features are expressed as percentages and compared using the chi-square test.
-We measured the performance of all models using the Area under the ROC Curve.
-We used the Delong test to compare the ROC curves of machine learning models and the GRACE score.
-We used the McNemar test to compare the proportion of errors between the machine learning models and GRACE on test sets; hence when the proportion of errors is different, the test suggests that there is a statistically significant difference between the model and GRACE (p\textless0.05).
-We used multivariable Cox regression to identify the statistically significant markers, and then these were compared with the markers identified by SHAP values.
+Continuous features were compared with the Student’s T-test and categorical features were compared using the Chi-square test.
+We used the Delong test to compare the ROC curves of ML models and the GRACE score.
+We used the McNemar test to compare errors rates between ML models and the GRACE score on the test sets.
+When the errors are different, the test suggests a statistically significant difference between the ML model and GRACE (p \textless~0.05).
+We conduct a survival analysis with multivariate Cox regression to identify the features that have a statistically significant association with mortality.